Gruber

 dangerouslyExpose unstable

 DANGER undo a preventExtraction to allow values to be exposed.
-This undos all of the precations that preventExtraction add.
+This removes all of the precations that preventExtraction add.

 A dynamic list of promises that are automatically removed when they resolve